Absurd But True: 7 Wild Stories That Sound Made Up (But Aren’t)

 Somewhere in Michigan, a man had a hefty, odd-looking rock he used to prop open his barn door.
 For three decades, it sat there…ignored, scuffed, weathered.

-It turned out to be a 22-lb meteorite…the sixth largest ever found in the state.
-Valued at over $100,000.
+It turned out to be a 22-lb meteorite, the sixth largest ever found in the state.
+Also, it was valued at over $100,000.

 So yes, for thirty years, he was kicking literal space gold around like a soccer ball.